iMovR Cascade Standing Desk Review

 So how does the Freedom Line meld top-notch quality and low manufacturing cost to outperform its imported competitors?
 As singer Meghan Trainor would say, it’s “All About That Base.”
 Machining all the parts that go into a lifting column and desk frame is very labor intensive, and that’s usually where you’d expect cheap Asian labor to win out over American manufacturing economics.

 However, the Freedom Line’s bases are manufactured in the United States using cutting-edge, extreme robotic automation techniques for finer machining tolerances and unmatched production efficiencies.
 These new automation techniques grant the base its consistent performance, impressive stability, and contribute to its low cost.
-Impressively, the Freedom bases actually come with the same warranty as iMovR’s top-of-the-line desks, the Elite and the Everest (lifetime on the frame, 10 years on dual, precision Bosch motors and electronics, and 5 years on 3D-laminated tabletop).
+Impressively, the Freedom bases actually come with the same warranty as iMovR’s top-of-the-line desks, the Energize and the Lander (lifetime on the frame, 10 years on dual, precision Bosch motors and electronics, and 5 years on 3D-laminated tabletop).
 This industry-leading warranty coverage is a testament to iMovR’s confidence in the high standards of its production process.

 The Core of Freedom’s Performance Edge – Reduced Friction